programmerraja/MyBlog/content/misc/Finance  & stock.md

     - ₹299 or ₹399 per year.
     - Covers accidents, permanent disability, and medical expenses up to ₹60,000.
     - **Additional Benefit**: In case of death due to an accident, provides 10% of the insured amount for child education.

-### **Tax Deductions**

-1. **Section 80C**: Deductions up to ₹1.5 lakh.

-    - Includes PPF, EPF, NSC, ELSS, life insurance premiums, home loan principal repayment.
-2. **Section 80D**: Deductions for health insurance premiums.
-    - ₹25,000 for self/family.
-    - ₹25,000 for parents, or ₹50,000 if they are senior citizens.
-3. **Section 24B**: Deduction up to ₹2 lakh for home loan interest.
-4. **Section 80E**: Deduction for interest paid on education loans (no upper limit).
-5. **Section 80G**: Donations to charitable institutions are deductible.
-6. **Section 80TTA**: Deduction up to ₹10,000 for interest earned on savings accounts.
-7. **Section 80EE**: Additional ₹50,000 deduction for first-time home buyers.
-8. **Section 80CCD(1B)**: Contributions to NPS eligible for an additional deduction of ₹50,000.
-9. **HRA (House Rent Allowance)**:
-    - Claim HRA exemption based on rent, salary, and city of residence.
-10. **Standard Deduction**: ₹50,000 for salaried individuals.

 ### **Senior Citizens’ Savings Scheme (SCSS)**